zacharyhaufe/zacharyhaufe/README.md

 <h1>Hi, I'm Zachary! <br/><a </h1>

 <h2> About me:</h2>
 I am a student at West Virginia University majoring in Computer Science.
 I plan to graduate in May 2026.
 I have coding experience in Java, C, and digital logic design in VHDL.
-Currently, I am working in HTML, CSS, JavaScript, PHP, SQL, and Node.js.
+Currently, I am working in HTML, CSS, and JavaScript.
 Please see some of my projects below to see what I have been working on.

 <h2> Coding Projects:</h2>